Telos (Zedd album)

 Telos is the third studio album by electronic music producer Zedd, released on 30 August 2024 through Interscope Records.
 It features collaborations and guest appearances from Bava, Bea Miller, Ellis, Grey, the Olllam, Remi Wolf, the late Jeff Buckley, Mesto, Dora Jar, John Mayer, and Muse.
 Production was handled by Zedd himself alongside Ellis, Grey, and Mesto.
 Preceded by the singles "Out of Time" and "Lucky", it marks Zedd's first album in nine years since True Colors (2015).
-Telos was nominated for Best Dance/Electronic Album at the 67th Grammy Awards, Zedd's 6th nomination, and first in that category.
+The album was nominated for Best Dance/Electronic Album at the 67th Grammy Awards, Zedd's 6th nomination, and first in that category.